Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. A key argument in the proof of regularity

 where $ C' = C'(\alpha) $ is a constant independent of $ m $.
-(Here note that in `unbounded' case the Lipschitz functions usually are not H\"older.)
+(Here note that in the `unbounded' case Lipschitz functions are usually not H\"older.)
 Now we can reduce this case to $ C_2 = 0 $.
-The case (v) in (R3) is easier than case (iii) by using $ \theta^* $ instead of $ \theta $ to give the result. \end{proof}
+The case (v) in (R3) is easier than case (iii) by using $ \theta^* $ instead of $ \theta $. \end{proof}